Greg Neri: Personal life and education

 Greg Neri was raised in Los Angeles, California.
-He moved to Santa Cruz, California, to attend the University of California at Santa Cruz.
+He moved to Santa Cruz, California, to attend the University of California, Santa Cruz.
 In 2001, he illustrated his first book for Scholastic, but turned to writing in 2005.
-He currently resides in Tampa, Florida.
 In 2017, he went to Antarctica on a grant from the National Science Foundation.
+In 2023, he was given an honorary doctorate for his literary output and polar science outreach from the State University of New York (SUNY).
+He currently resides in Tampa, Florida with his wife Maggie.

 Books

-Neri's 2007 first novella, Chess Rumble, is about an 11-year-old inner-city teen named Marcus who fights back against his bully, but is challenged by a chess master to fight his battles on the chessboard instead.
+Neri's 2007 first novel, Chess Rumble, is about an 11-year-old inner-city teen named Marcus who fights back against his bully, but is challenged by a chess master to fight his battles on the chessboard instead.
 Chess Rumble received praise from critics and bloggers.
 School Library Journal said "This book will become a standby pick for reluctant readers, who will be pulled in before they know it by the story’s quick pace and the authenticity of Marcus’s voice and experience.”
 The book was named a Notable Book by the American Library Association, the International Reading Association, and the National Council of Teachers of English.
 In 2010, Neri received the Lee Bennett Hopkins Promising Poet Award from the International Reading Association for his free-verse on Chess Rumble.

 Neri's first novel, Surf Mules, revolves around two California surfers who find themselves embroiled in a world of disorganized crime.
 Publishers Weekly called it "Poignant and heartbreaking."

 Neri's graphic novel Yummy: the Last Days of a Southside Shorty is about Robert "Yummy" Sandifer, who was eleven years old in 1994 when he became a fugitive from justice after accidentally killing a neighbor girl, before being killed by the gang he was in.
 The book won a Coretta Scott King honor, and was honored by the Simon Wiesenthal Center and the Museum of Tolerance.
 It was named one of the best graphic novels for all ages by CNN and Flavorwire.

 His novel Ghetto Cowboy is inspired by the real-life black urban cowboys in North Philadelphia.
 The story is about an 11-year-old named Cole, who is abandoned on the doorstep of the father he's never met, but befriends a horse and eventually becomes a cowboy.
 Neri has said he was inspired by an article in Life magazine.
 The Christian Science Monitor praised the book.
 In 2021 the novel was adapted into a motion picture for Netflix called Concrete Cowboy, starring Idris Elba and Caleb Mclaughlin.